 Rabbits are interesting pet animals capable of making different noises.

 - Grunting.
 The noise from grunting is one of the most commonly heard sounds from rabbits.
 Unneutered males would most likely grunt when they want to initiate mating.
 This is often accompanied by circling another rabbit or even at your feet.
-As for neutered rabbits, they are likely to grunt when excited or extremely eager.
+As for neutered rabbits, they are likely to grunt when they are excited or extremely eager.
 Some would do it just to get your attention.

 - Screaming can be heard in rabbits too and they scream at a high pitch.
-This is a sign of a serious condition where your rabbit may be in great pain or extreme fear.
+This is a sign of a serious condition wherein your rabbit may be in great pain or extreme fear.

 - Sighing is a very quiet and quick sound that is easy to miss.
 They may find the need to sigh when someone is brushing their fur.